Pelagicore/softwarecontainer/doc/chapters/gateways/index.rst

 The environment gateway allows users to specify environment variables that should be known to the container and all commands and functions running inside the container.

+Note that any environment variables set here can be overridden when starting a binary on the D-Bus interface, see :ref:`D-Bus API <dbus-api>`.

 ID
 --